LibertyAces/BitSwanPump/doc/source/reference/core/basics/index.rst

 Other Pipeline Methods
 ~~~~~~~~~~~~~~~~~~~~~~

-These methods are additional methods which brings more features to the pipeline.
+The additional methods below bring more features to the pipeline.
 However, many of them are very important and almost necessary.

 .. automethod:: bspump.Pipeline.time